Help for your common tax questions

 You'll get a 1099-DIV each year you receive a dividend distribution, capital gains distribution, or foreign taxes paid for your taxable investments.

 But if the amount is less than $10 for the year, no 1099-DIV is sent.
-This is particularly likely for money market funds because low interest rates have held their yields down.
-But remember, you're still required to report that income to the IRS.

 The deadline for making IRA contributions for a given tax year is your tax filing deadline for that year, not including extensions (typically April 15 of the following year).